Director / Producer

 • Age 28 (2003) Met the amazingly talented 'Dale Askew', who would later become his and his brother's business partner for 16 years and counting.

-• Age 30 (2005): He co-founded (with his brother Warren) the now globally respected 360-degree music and media stable 'Audiofreaks Music'.
+• Age 30 (2005): Co-founded (with his brother Warren) the now globally respected 360-degree music and media stable 'Audiofreaks Music'.

 • Age 32 (2007): Dale Askew, one of the best producers in dance music, joined the Audiofreaks partnership as a director.